Tbrennan6/IcelandicNow/blog/2025-2-17_singular-or-plural-imperative.md

 Example 2: Afsakaðu - (Excuse me!)

 ## Instructions
 Instructions can seem a little bit more ambiguous.
 For example, is a cookbook directed only to the reader or is it addressed to the entirety of the potential reading base?
-The same can be asked of a political sign, a manual, or a large host of other things.
+The same can be said of a political sign, a manual, or a large host of other things.

 Traditionally, these types of mediums use the plural forms because they are written for a general audience.
-They are an addressed to the general readership of the instructions.
+They are addressed to the general readership of the instructions.

 Example 1: Bakið í ofni í um 15-20 mín. - (Bake in the oven for about 15-20 min.)\
-Example 2: Notið viðeigandi hlífðarbúnað. - (Use proper protective equiptment.)
+Example 2: Notið viðeigandi hlífðarbúnað. - (Use proper protective equipment.)

 However, the singular can be used to be more personal and to address the reader directly.
-This may be more common in something such as a blog or said in a podcast (ex. subcribe to our mailing list!) as compared to written a textobok.
+This may be more common in something such as a blog or in a podcast (ex., subscribe to our mailing list!) as compared to a written textbook.

-Example 1: Bakaðu í ofni í um 15-20 mín. - (Bake in the over for about 15-20 min)\
+Example 1: Bakaðu í ofni í um 15-20 mín. - (Bake in the oven for about 15-20 min.)\
-Example 2: Notaðu viðeigandi hlífðarbúnað - (Use proper protective equiptment.)
+Example 2: Notaðu viðeigandi hlífðarbúnað - (Use proper protective equipment.)

 ## What about the pool sign?
 Back to the sign.
 The pool sign uses both singular and plural imperative forms, but it shouldn't.
-Best practice woudl have been to choose one form and stick with it throughout.
+Best practice would have been to choose one form and stick with it throughout.
 It is written for a general audience by a company in the service industry, so a plural form is likely more appropriate.

 As described by an Icelandic native, "It almost feels like the Blue Lagoon poster is written by two people; one who wants to follow the service industry formality and another one who wants to feel intimate and familiar."